 But here’s the problem: Things have changed.
 Employees have become comfortable with the flexibility of their lives in 2023.
 When going into the office, there is an expectation that their time there will be well-spent and worthwhile.
 A one-size fits all approach to working no longer works.

-How the Idea of the Office Has Changed
+How the Idea of the Office Has Changed in 2023

-Today, the office has a new purpose.
+The Takeaway: The office has a new purpose.
 Before the pandemic, the reason for coming to work was to do just that.
 But when remote working proved successful, there came an undeniable shift in how people think about their time in the office.
 More than ever, employees care about their time and that it is well spent.
 We’re hearing the message become clearer: Employees will come into the office – but the experience had better be a great one.

 So what are buildings and enterprises to do?

 In a recent analysis by WFH Research, data shows employers and workers have nearly the same ideas about time spent working remotely versus in the office.In mid-2020, employers had low expectations about how much time employees should spend in the office – on average 1.5 hours per week.
 After health measures, vaccination rounds, and policies put in place, those expectations have risen.
 The difference in expectations for time spent being in the office today?
 About 4 hours.